 No fees are payable if Black Ops Helicopters cancels the flight due to weather or other operational contingency.
 Refunds of payments made through 3rd party booking agents must be sought from the booking agent.
 There is naturally no cancellation fee if BLACK OPS cancels the flight due to bad weather or operational contingency (including deployment of the aircraft by the RFS for bushfire assistance).
 Please take a moment to read our full Terms & Conditions.

 What if the weather is bad on the day of my flight?

 Will the pilot give us a commentary?

 What should we wear and do you have any restrictions?

 To conduct a BLACK OPS mission you will need to have a general level of health and fitness with the ability to enter and exit the aircraft independently without physical assistance.
 On the day, you may be asked questions about your ability to fly in an aircraft with the doors off, however, there are some things that may prevent you from conducting the mission, including (but not limited to):

 - A history of mental illness

 - A history of fits or seizures

-We are here to help you enjoy a once in a lifetime experience so it’s a requirement that you inform us of anything that you feel may impact your well-being and/or the safety of others onboard.
+We are here to help you enjoy a once in a lifetime experience so it’s a requirement that you inform us of anything that you feel may impact your wellbeing and/or the safety of others onboard.
 It is also a strict requirement (at the time of booking) that you inform us of any passengers that have a physical or intellectual handicap.
 Boarding may be denied (with penalty) if you neglect to give us information prior that could cause operational difficulties.
 Whilst it’s standard, all doors off operations are entirely at the discretion of the Pilot in Command regardless of the age of the passengers.